How to Decorate a Pumpkin with Yarn

 - ruler (optional)

-- raffia or twine
+- raffia or wired twine to use as an embellishment

 I used two paper maché pumpkins in last year’s fall mantel.
 One of them could definitely be used in this pumpkin with yarn project.